CalebSkinner1/FantasyDynasty/README.md

 4. [Fantasy Football Today](https://www.fftoday.com/rankings)

 # weekly update
+To download and process weekly updates, please see the Frequent Updates.R file in the Workflows Folder.
+This document should help weekly updates be a seemless task.
+Overall, it takes a little more than one minute.

 # yearly update

 # future goals/updates - ideas
 1. Zero-inflated model to predict value added (especially for rookie next year production)